chrislyons-dev/flarelette-hono/docs/contributing/guidelines.md

 # Contributing Guidelines

-See [CONTRIBUTING.md](../../CONTRIBUTING.md) for detailed contribution guidelines.
+See `CONTRIBUTING.md` in the repository root for detailed contribution guidelines.